ESGF/esgf-user-support/metagrid.rst

 A:  The search selection *Dropdowms to toggle replicas and versions (latest or all) is under the **Additional Properties** tab of the Faceted search bar on the left.
 Additionally, the search selectors for **Version Date Range** are located in this tab.

+Q: Why do I see multiple instances of the same search results?

+A: Some datasets have replica copies published at additional sites.
+(See *replicas* above) You can toggle replicas off and see only a single result.
+Additionally, it might be advantageous to download a replica instead of the original, for instance the original data node might report being offline, or you are aware of geographical proximity to the host node, eg. North America, Europe or Asia.
+You may use the ``Data Node`` search facet to select a node, each listed by the domain name with the reported status indicator.

+Q: What can I do if there are no files for a particular dataset?
+Is this an error?

+A:  Yes its likely this was due to an error in "publication" where we populate the file records for datasets.
+First, modify your search to see if there is a more recent version of the data set available or a replica may have the files correctly published.
+If that does not yield files for the dataset, then please contact support so the appropriate data managers can investigate the issue.

 User accounts